quantumudit/Learning-DAX/DAX_Fundamentals/15_Data_Query_With_DAX.md

 		"Sales", [Sales Amount]
 		)
 ```
-For the following `RETURN` statement, the "Sales Amount" number will be executed incorrectly as "MyMonTue" table don't have any relationship with the "Sales Table" -:
+But, for the below `RETURN` statement, the "*Sales Amount*" number will be executed incorrectly because of the fact that "*MyMonTue*" table don't have any relationship with the "*Sales Table*" -:

 ```dax
 RETURN